 The objective was to establish an information resource center for the development of modern agriculture in Eastern Afghanistan.
-This was accomplished by creating a fully equipped and operational Agriculture Electronic Library and technology teaching and learning center at Nangarhar University in Jalalabad, Afghanistan.
+Creating a fully equipped and operational Agriculture Electronic Library and technology teaching and learning center at Nangarhar University in Jalalabad, Afghanistan accomplished this.
 The center is housed and managed by the faculty of Agriculture.